AI terminal

 thane vs Warp

-Warp is an AI-powered terminal. thane is the Claude Code terminal with sandboxing.
+Warp is an AI-powered terminal. thane is the AI agent terminal with sandboxing.

 TL;DR